This is my complete guide to running a Boston Marathon qualifying time in 2021.

 - 100% Finished: 100% of the runners from Hawaii, Nevada, New Mexico, North Dakota, South Dakota, and Wyoming finished the race.
 Females in the following age divisions also had a 100% finish rate: 75-79 & 80+.

-Note: The statistics gathered from the Boston Marathon include both runners who qualified for the race and also those who ran with a charity.
+Note: The Boston Marathon statistics include both runners who qualified for the race and those who ran with a charity.

 Boston Marathon Winners (Men)